 To lose weight over a year, you should:

-• Add more physical activity to your day.
+- Add more physical activity to your day.
 You have the luxury of time to prepare for your wedding with this diet plan, so you don’t have to spend hours in the gym to reap the benefits of exercise.
 Try to walk 10,000 steps – or five miles – every day starting now.
-Avoid training every day to lose weight, as this can lead to fatigue and injury.
+Refrain from daily workouts for weight loss, as this can cause fatigue and increase the risk of injury.

-• Eat complex carbohydrates like brown rice, sweet potatoes, and whole-grain bread.
-These add fiber and important vitamins and have been associated with weight loss [8].
-Avoid refined carbs like white rice and white bread that have had their most nutritious elements stripped from them.
+- Eat complex carbohydrates like brown rice, sweet potatoes, and whole-grain bread.
+These add fiber and important vitamins and have been associated with weight loss.8 Avoid refined carbs like white rice and white bread that have had their most nutritious elements stripped from them.

 Starting your weight loss 6 months before your wedding is still plenty of time to slim down healthily before the big day.
 You can make gradual changes, but if you’re looking to lose a lot of weight, you will have to be a bit stricter about some things.